muhme/joomla-branches-tester/README.md

 scripts/test 51 system firefox
 ```

-Run one test spec with default Electron in all branches (of course, the spec must exist in all branches):
+Run one test spec with default Electron in all Joomla instances (of course, Cypress System Tests and the spec must exist):
 ```
 scripts/test system administrator/components/com_users/Users.cy.js
 ```